-To engage in bird watching, you do not have to travel far; your own city will have many places where you can see various birds.
-This article will give you an idea about the places to watch both migratory and other birds in Mumbai.
+To engage in bird watching, you do not have to travel far; your city will have many places to see various birds.
+This article will give you an idea about where to watch migratory and other birds in Mumbai.
 But before that, let us see what migratory birds mean.

 What are Migratory Birds?

 Migratory birds are birds that travel from one place to another.
-They can fly for long hours, even traveling from one country to another and even from one continent to another.
+They can fly for long hours, even traveling from one country to another or continent to another.
 It is amid the breeding and wintering grounds many species of birds migrate.

-10 Places to Watch Migratory Bird in Mumbai
+10 Places to Watch Migratory Birds in Mumbai

 A cemetery can be seen on the left side on your way back.
-You can take a turn to the left side and walk forward from that place.
+You can turn to the left side and walk forward from that place.

-The trail will take you to a field first, and then it goes under a railway bridge.
+The trail will take you to a field first, then goes under a railway bridge.
 A large swamp patch can be seen there with a path passing through.

 When the monsoon begins, you can see the Oriental Dwarf Kingfisher.
 Some rare birds like Ashy Minivet and Slaty-legged Crake can also be spotted in this bird sanctuary.
 Karnala is a region that has a rich forest area and is part of North Konkan.
 This is a good place to find Migratory Birds in Mumbai.

 This region in Vasai is becoming popular as a birding spot these days.
-Many birdwatchers visit this place to capture amazing pictures of a variety of birds.
+Many birdwatchers visit this place to capture amazing pictures of various birds.